moimart/ddc-mqtt/README.md

 Then this software is for you!!!

-You only need a Linux machine connected to the display, a bit of knowledge on your monitor's support of DDC capabilities and this will create a device for your
+You only need a Linux machine connected to the display, a bit of knowledge on your display's support of DDC capabilities and this will create a device for your Home Assistance (or your MQTT setup) so you can control the display

 ## Display's DDC capabilities

-First of all, you'd need some info about your display about DDC capabilities wrt display inputs.
+First of all, you'd need some info about your display and its DDC capabilities wrt display inputs.
 You'd need the *ddcutil* tool to figure things out.
 For example: this is what my G95NC Samsung Neo G9 Reports:

 ```